dgnezda/timer_qt/README.md

-# Timer App
+# Timer Logger

-The Timer App is a simple PyQt5-based application designed to help users track time intervals and log activities.
+The Timer Logger App is a simple PyQt6-based application designed to help users track time intervals and log activities.
+Users can export time logs in .md format with simple formatting.

 ## Features